Vijayendra Ghatge

 Vijayendra Ghatge (born 1950) is an Indian actor in Bollywood film and television.
-He is known for Bollywood musical superhit movie Chitchor (1976).
-His other famous movies include Prem Rog (1982) and more recently Devdas (2002) and Jhankaar Beats (2003).
+He is known for the musical superhit movie Chitchor (1976).
+His other famous movies include Prem Rog (1982), Devdas (2002) and Jhankaar Beats (2003).

 Background and education

 Ghatge is a member of the Maratha royal family of Kagal estate, which was a feudatory vassal of Kolhapur State.
 He is thus a relative of the Maharaja of Kolhapur, as Chhatrapati Shahu was adopted from Kagal and placed on the Gadi of Kolhapur.
 Ghatge's mother, Sitaraje Ghatge, is the daughter of Maharaja Tukoji Rao Holkar III of Indore (reigned 1903–1926) by his American-born third wife Nancy Miller (who was formally adopted by the Maharaja's aunt and took the name Sharmishtha Devi Holkar upon marrying the Maharaja).
-He is the uncle of Indian actress Sagarika Ghatge (married to Indian cricketer Zaheer Khan), sometimes mistakenly considered as her father.
+He is the paternal uncle of Indian actress Sagarika Ghatge (married to Indian cricketer Zaheer Khan), sometimes mistaken to be her father.

-He is married to Avantika Ghatge who was formerly working as head of department of Fine Arts at the Daly College in Indore and together they have a daughter Umikaa Ghatge, who studied at the Daly College and is a freelance content writer.
+He is married to Avantika Ghatge who was formerly head of department of Fine Arts at the Daly College in Indore.
+They have a daughter Umikaa Ghatge, who studied at the Daly College and is a freelance content writer.

 After doing B.Com Honours (Management) from Sydenham College of Commerce, Bombay Vijayendra graduated in acting course from the FTII, Pune.

 Career

 Ghatge started his film career with a supporting role in Rajshri Productions' 1976 Hindi film Chitchor.
 Directed by Basu Chatterjee, the film was a box office "Superhit".
 Thereafter, he did various supporting roles in films like Kasme Vaade (1978), Tere Pyar Mein, Prem Rog (1982) and Razia Sultan (1983).
 In the mid-1980s, Ghatge began appearing in television serials.
 His character role of Lala Vrishbhaan, played in the 1986–87 classic serial Buniyaad made him a household name.

-In 2002, Ghatge appeared in the Sanjay Leela Bhansali directed Devdas in the role of Bhuvan Choudhary, the aging husband of the heroine, Paro, played by Aishwarya Rai.
+In 2002, Ghatge appeared in the Sanjay Leela Bhansali directed Devdas in the role of Bhuvan Choudhary, the ageing husband of the heroine, Paro, played by Aishwarya Rai.